JayKay135/flutter-urdf-parser/README.md

     scene = three.Scene();
     // ...

-    URDFRobot? robot = await URDFLoader.parse(
+    // parse the urdf file to a URDFRobot object URDFRobot? robot = await URDFLoader.parse(
         "path to urdf file",
         "path to urdf content folder where stl/dae files are located", );

-    scene.add(robot.getObject());
+    // create a three_dart recursive object and add it to the scene scene.add(robot.getObject());
 }
 ```